Catastrophic overfitting can be induced with discriminative non-robust features: Inducing catastrophic overfitting

-The behaviour with respect to robust accuracy is more diverse.
-For small \(\epsilon\)~($\epsilon=\nicefrac{2}{255}$) the robust accuracy shows the same trend as the clean accuracy, albeit with lower values.
-For large \(\epsilon\)~($\epsilon=\nicefrac{8}{255}$), the model incurs CO for most values of \(\beta\).
-This is not surprising as CO has already been reported for this value of $\epsilon$ on the original~CIFAR-10 dataset \citep{RS-FGSM}.
-However, the interesting setting is for intermediate values of \(\epsilon\)~($\epsilon\in\{\nicefrac{4}{255},\nicefrac{6}{255}\}$).
-For these settings, \cref{fig:beta-epsilon}~(right) distinguishes between three distinct regimes.
-The first two regimes are the same as for $\epsilon=\nicefrac{2}{255}$: \begin{enumerate*}[label=(\roman*)]\item when the strength of the injected features is weak ($\beta\ll \epsilon$), the robust accuracy is similar to that trained on the original data (\(\beta=0\)) and \item when it is strong ($\beta\gg \epsilon$), the robust accuracy is high as the network can use only $\vy$ to classify $\xt$ robustly.\end{enumerate*} Nevertheless, there is a third regime where the injected features are mildly robust, \ie $\beta\approx \epsilon$.
-Strikingly, in this regime, the training suffers from CO and the robust accuracy drops to zero.
-This is significant, since training on the original dataset $\mathcal{D}$ ($\beta=0$) does not suffer from CO for this value of $\epsilon$; but it does so when $\beta \approx \epsilon$.
-This observation aligns with the intuitions laid in the three mechanisms in~\cref{sec:hypothesis} indicating that the interaction between the data and AT plays a big role in triggering CO.\looseness=-1
+The behavior with respect to \textit{robust accuracy} is even more interesting.
+For small $\epsilon$~($\epsilon=\nicefrac{2}{255}$), the robust accuracy shows the same trend as the clean accuracy, albeit with lower values.
+For large $\epsilon$~($\epsilon=\nicefrac{8}{255}$), the model incurs CO for most values of $\beta$.
+This is not surprising as CO has already been reported for this value of $\epsilon$ on the original CIFAR-10 dataset \citep{RS-FGSM}.
+However, the interesting setting is for intermediate values of $\epsilon$~($\epsilon\in\{\nicefrac{4}{255},\nicefrac{6}{255}\}$).
+For these settings, \cref{fig:beta-epsilon}~(right) distinguishes three regimes:\looseness=-1

-We replicate these results for different $\mathcal{V}$'s and for $\ell_2$ perturbations with similar findings in~\Cref{ap:beta-epsilons}.
-Results for other datasets and further details of the training protocol are given in~\Cref{ap:beta-epsilons,ap:experimental_settings} respectively.
-In the next section, we build upon these observations and show that the mechanisms in~\cref{sec:hypothesis} indeed provide a plausible explanation for the dynamics that induce CO.